-a.
-Breast milk collectors pump are provided to breastfeeding women at the discretion of the local designated breastfeeding expert, CPA or senior peer counselor b.
-A designated breastfeeding expert, CPA, or senior peer counselor may issue a breast milk collector pump if she determines a woman would benefit from the collector pump, if it may enhance her breastfeeding experience or help her continue successful breastfeeding.
+- a.
+Breast milk collector pump are provided to breastfeeding women at the discretion of the local designated breastfeeding expert, CPA, or senior peer counselor - b.
+A designated breastfeeding expert, CPA, or senior peer counselor may issue a breast milk collector pump if she determines a woman would benefit from the collector pump, if it may enhance her breastfeeding experience or help her continue successful breastfeeding. - c.

-c.
 The breast milk collector is not a breast pump.
 A breast milk collector does not generate any sucking cycles to actively remove milk from the breast in an effective and efficient manner.
-The collector is to be used in combination with breastfeeding for the purpose of collecting mom's natural let-down reflex.

-xxii.xxiii.
-Procedures for Double Breast Pump Kits.
+The collector is to be used in combination with breastfeeding for the purpose of collecting mom's natural let-down reflex. - xxiii.
+Procedures for Double Breast Pump Kits. - a.

-- a.
 Double pump kits and adapter kits are available for the Medela, Ameda, Ardo, and Hygeia electric breast pumps.
 One kit per participant issuance is allowed. - b.
 The brand manufacturer kit must be used with the corresponding pump.
 Kits cannot be interchanged between different manufacturer pumps (i.e., use only Medela kits with Medela pumps). - c.
 Pump kits can be issued to women who are pumping with an electric pump.
-They are issued for the following reasons: - Women who are separated from their infants due to prematurity, illness, or other reasons (see also indications for electric pumps). - ii.
+They are issued for the following reasons: - i.
+Women who are separated from their infants due to prematurity, illness, or other reasons (see also indications for electric pumps). - ii.
 Women pumping to increase their breast milk production. - iii.
 Women with severe engorgement. - iv.
 Women who are renting an electric pump while they are working or going to school. - v.
 Other appropriate reasons (approved by local Designated Breastfeeding Expert). - d.
 Spare parts.
-Call the State WIC Office regarding the availability of spare parts.
+Call the State WIC Office regarding the availability of spare parts. - xxiv.

-xxiii.xxiv.
 Procedures for Breast Shells.

-a.
-Breast shells may be provided to women, during the postpartum period, who have sore or damaged nipples.

-xxiv.xxv.
-Procedures for Infant Feeding Tube Devices.

 - a.
+Breast shells may be provided to women, during the postpartum period, who have sore or damaged nipples. - xxv.
+Procedures for Infant Feeding Tube Devices. - a.
 Infant feeding tube devices are to be used for infants and mothers with special needs.
 Appropriate circumstances for the use of the infant feeding tube device include: - i.
 Babies with sucking problems, - ii.
 Babies who have difficulty latching on, - iii.
 Mothers with low milk supply, or re-lactating mothers, - iv.
-Babies who are reluctant to nurse, - Premature babies, especially when adapting to feeding at the breast, - vi.
+Babies who are reluctant to nurse, - v.
+Premature babies, especially when adapting to feeding at the breast, - vi.
 Infants with inadequate weight gain, - vii.
 Infants with cleft palate, - viii.
 Adopted babies, and - ix.
-Other special situations (call State Lactation Educator for approval). - Infant feeding tube devices are available in both a regular system, designed for long-term or repeated use, and in a "starter" system, designed for short-term use (24 hours). - c.
-Only dDesignated bBreastfeeding eExperts, IBCLC or CPAs trained on the use and issuance of the infant feeding tube devices may provide issuance.
-The CPA must demonstrate competency and receive authorization from the local bBreastfeeding cGoordinator prior to issuing infant feeding tube devices. - i.
+Other special situations (call State Lactation Educator for approval). - b.
+Infant feeding tube devices are available in both a regular system, designed for long-term or repeated use, and in a "starter" system, designed for short-term use (24 hours). - c.
+Only designated breastfeeding experts, IBCLC or CPAs trained on the use and issuance of the infant feeding tube devices may provide issuance.
+The CPA must demonstrate competency and receive authorization from the local breastfeeding coordinator prior to issuing infant feeding tube devices. - i.
 High-risk infants must be followed by an RD or IBCLC.
 If a designated breastfeeding expert or CPA is not an IBCLC or RD, they must consult with one prior to issuing the infant feeding tube device.
 The infant's high-risk care plan must note the reason for the use of the infant feeding tube device and the follow-up plan. - d.
-High-risk infants must be followed by an RD.
-The Designated Breastfeeding Expert issuing the infant feeding tube device must consult with the RD (if she is not a RD.)
-The infant's high risk care plan must note.
+Use of this device requires specialized assessment skills and diligent follow up.